davidsauntson/hangman-ds/README.md

 - `npm install` (this has been tested on a clean vagrant box (kieranpotts/nodejs13) so you should be ok :pray:)
 - `npm start` to run on a local server

+Use `npm test` to run tests

+The app is created with `create-react-app`, [more info on this can be found here](https://create-react-app.dev/)

 ## Planning

 ### High quality visualisation